Updated on Aug 26, 2025 03:18 IST

 A:

-Medical doctor undergoes extensive education and training, enabling them to provide comprehensive medical care.
-Understanding the distinction between these two professions is crucial for accurate communication and collaboration within the healthcare field.
+Medical doctor has to undergo extensive education and training so that they can provide comprehensive medical care to the patients.
+It is important that you have clarity on these two professions so that there is proper communication and collaboration within the healthcare field.

 Q: Which course is better among B Pharmacy and B Sc Radiology and Imaging Technology?